Skip to main content

 Description

-This subject represents the first semester of the two-semester Internship where you will work in the Bond University Psychology Clinic under the supervision of University staff.
-You are required to attend one week's orientation during 0-Week of the semester, then be available for three days per week in the psychology clinic from weeks 1 to 14 completing at least 180 hours in the clinic, which includes a minimum of 50 client contact hours, 24 supervision hours, and client-related activities.
+This subject represents the first semester of the two-semester Internship, where you will work in the Bond University Health and Wellness Clinic under the supervision of University staff.
+You are required to attend one week's orientation during 0-Week of the semester, then be available for three days per week in the psychology clinic from weeks 1 to 14, completing at least 180 hours in the clinic, which typically includes 50 client contact hours, 24 supervision hours, and client-related activities.

 Subject details